Nwoyi/staffing-api/README.md

 - **Add new endpoints:**
   Create new route/controller files in `src/routes` and `src/controllers`.
 - **Add persistent storage:**
+  The API now uses [Supabase](https://supabase.com/) (PostgreSQL) for persistent storage of staff records.
+All CRUD operations are backed by a real database.

+  See the **Supabase Integration** section below for setup details.

   Replace in-memory array in `staff.controller.js` with a database (MongoDB, PostgreSQL, etc).
 - **Add authentication:**
   Integrate JWT or OAuth2 for protected routes.